-A less dramatic but nonetheless interesting question is: When AI technology provides a solution that is previously unknown; does the AI platform become the inventor of the corresponding patent rights to the solution?
+A less dramatic but nonetheless interesting question is: When artificial intelligence technology provides a solution that is previously unknown; does the AI platform become the inventor of the corresponding patent rights to the solution?
 There are a number of applicable considerations when answering this question and they include legal, moral and social considerations.
 For the purpose of this discussion, we will focus on the legal considerations based on an intellectual property legal framework.

 35 U.S.C. § 100 provides the definitions for the patentability of inventions.
 According to this section, “[t]he term ‘inventor’ means the individual or, if a joint invention, the individuals collectively who invented or discovered the subject matter of the invention.”3 Barring a philosophical determination of an AI platform being an individual, the limitation of an inventor to an “individual,” as provided in 35 U.S.C. § 100, limits inventorship to humans.
 It could be argued that the statute uses the word “individual” deliberately instead of opting for a broader word such as “entity” and, thus, the statute is clear regarding an inventor being a human.
 Although, alternatively, it could also be argued that the statute omits the word “human” and, thus, such an implied limitation is open to interpretation.
 Further, as provided in the Manual of Patent Examining Procedure section 2137.014 regarding inventorship, the definition for inventorship can be discussed such that: